DarkDNA/ac-get/docs/repo-format.md

 | Author | HR-String | The author of the package. |
 | Name | HR-String | A human-readable version of the package name |

-## Script Directives ##
+### Script Directives ###
-Script Directives are run at speffic steps in the package's life-cycle.
+Script Directives are run at specific steps in the package's life-cycle.
 In order to do things that normally the install/remove/upgrade cycle can't.
 The ac-get package itself uses this for installing the startup script launcher.
+These are to be placed in the details.pkg alondside the above directives.
+The scripts themselves all go inside their respective directive names in the `steps` sub-directory,  with the `-` replaced with a `_` and the name made all-lowercase.
+For instance, a Pre-Install directive's script would go under `steps/pre_install/foo-script.lua`.

 Examples of these can be seen in the `overly-attached-pkg` package in the above example repo download.

 | Name |Args | Desc |
 |------|-----|------|